jxlin/RoboND-Perception-Project/REPORT.md

 ## CONCLUSIONS

-After the final impĺementation we got the required results and got the pick & place operation to work.
+After the final implementation we got the required results and got the pick & place operation to work.
 These are some of the steps we successfully solved with the approach we followed :

 *   **An SVM with engineered features** is quite good at solving the task of recognizing the objects in the scene.
 We had to tweak a bit some parts of the pipeline for it to work correctly, but if done properly it yields good results.